opalj/opal/src/site/UsingOPAL.md

     libraryDependencies += "de.opal-project" % "architecture-validation_2.13" % "6.0.0"

 ### APK
-Provides support for the analyis of APKs, with automatic conversion from dalvik to java byte code.
+Provides support for the analysis of APKs, with automatic conversion from dalvik to java byte code.

     libraryDependencies += "de.opal-project" % "apk_2.13" % "6.0.0"